 This post may contain affiliate links.
 Please read my disclosure.

-And don’t worry if you don’t have a Trader Joe’s in your neighborhood because you can easily substitute with another soy chorizo or even make your own Homemade Soy Chorizo!
+But don’t worry if you don’t have a Trader Joe’s nearby because you can easily substitute with another soy chorizo or even make your own Homemade Soy Chorizo!

 So what is Soy Chorizo (Soyrizo)?